marcosvaldez81/WebScrape_StockBasics/README.md

 Steps to execute files:

-1. Please download both files
+1. Please download both files.

-2.Enter in your personal info in the send_mail.py script
+2.Enter in your personal info in the send_mail.py script in order to run the code, you have to fill out missing sections.

 3. You can edit the Stocks urls by just pasting any yahoo finance stock url